fal-works/banker/README.md

 - Each AoSoA instance has a method `synchronize()`, which reflects use/disuse/other changes of entities.
 The changes are buffered and are not reflected unless you call this.
-- If you have any function that has metadata `@:banker.onSynchronize` or named `onSynchronize()`, that function is automatically called before the synchronization when `synchronize()` is called.
+- If you have any function with metadata `@:banker.onSynchronize` (either entity-level iterator or chunk-level method), that function is automatically called for each chunk before the synchronization when `synchronize()` is called.

 #### Initializing variables